cairo-book/cairo-book/src/ch02-06-common-collections.md

 An array is a collection of elements of the same type.
 You can create and use array methods by importing the `array::ArrayTrait` trait.

 An important thing to note is that arrays have limited modifications options.
 Arrays are, in fact, queues whose values can't be modified.
 This has to do with the fact that once a memory slot is written to, it cannot be overwritten, but only read from it.
-You can also append items to the end of an array and remove items from the front using `pop_front`.
+You can only append items to the end of an array and remove items from the front using `pop_front`.

 #### Creating an Array